susom/redcap-em-export-repeating-data/README.md

 <img src="./documentation/assets/redug_3.png" width="800"/>

 ### D. Record count.
-This feature allows you to count the distinct records in your REDCap rather than patients in the clinical dataset.
+This feature allows you to count the distinct records in your REDCap.
 When you are satisfied with your filter settings, click the “count” button in the upper right corner to trigger a database query that will return the number of matching records.
 Note that this is very likely a different number than the final number of rows returned in your data report; this count is of the distinct number of matching records.
 If you have repeating data associated with these records, the number of rows in the data report is likely to be much larger.

 ### E. Report columns.